imanmalih/Project-One/README.md

 "Compare the top sales per country by year and video game name", "Compare by genre, platforms, publisher", "how the ranking changed over the years".

-Q1:What genre of games is the most preferred in each region?
+Q:What genre of games is the most preferred in each region?
 (1 graph visualization)

+Q:How has the sales changed over the years per region? (trend line graph)

-Q2: If I wanted to create a game in each region, which platform should I use?
+Q: If I wanted to create a game in each region, which platform should I use?
 (3 graphs per region)

 Data Sets To Be Used: "https://www.kaggle.com/datasets/thedevastator/global-video-game-sales?resource=download"